redsach/redsach.github.io/_pages/research.md

 Detecting Earthquake Damage From Space
 ------
-* Earthquake-induced building damage can cost lives and harm economies
+* Earthquake-induced building damage can result in significant human and economic loss
-* We used airborne LiDAR and space-borne radar to detect and analyse such damage
+* We used airborne LiDAR and satellite-based radar to detect and analyse structural damage post-event
-* This project was a collaboration between the University of Bath, TU Delft, and NASA JPL
+* Please contact me if you like to learn more about this project

 <br/>
 <br/>